JMRI: Logix Documentation

 - In the Edit Conditional window that appears, click Add State Variable to begin defining a logical expression for the Conditional.

 - Note that a text field appears asking for entry of a sensor name.
 Enter the name (either System Name or User Name) of any of your existing sensors.
 (If you don't have an existing sensor, select Sensor Table in the Tools menu and create one.)
+Select Inactive from the Variable State drop down.

 - Click the Update button and note the row entries that appear in the state variable table.